Voyz/ibind/docs/websocket/core-concepts/runtime-and-lifecycle.md

 The lifecycle is autonomously managed between two dedicated threads - transport and runtime threads.

 - Transport thread - manages the `WebSocketApp` object handling the WebSocket connection, monitors inconsistencies between sessions and forwards all messages to the runtime thread as TransportEvents.
-- Runtime thread - ensures the transport thread is alive, processes TransportEvents, and performs health checks [FIXME: link to health monitor docs]
+- Runtime thread - ensures the transport thread is alive, processes TransportEvents, and performs health checks (see [Degradation](#degradation) section below)

 You can read more about the threading model in [Threading Model](./threading-model.md).